DC Discussion Group

 Attend

 Join us in person at the IBBR campus where you can network with DC-area CASSS members.
-The April Discussion Group will be fully in-person.
-Registration will close April 29, 2024.
+The June Discussion Group will be fully in-person.
+More information coming soon.
+Registration closed June 25, 2024.

 Location: